Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/03-scalable-data-flows.md

 * **Constrained Observability:** My only logs were what I emitted in the function; I couldn’t capture granular upload metrics without adding more code.
 * **Scaling Synergy:** While Lambda itself scales horizontally, high concurrency during big-file bursts could exhaust account-level limits.

-I toyed briefly with the idea of splitting everything into microservices—one service for validation, another for upload orchestration, and yet another for metadata logging—but that would introduce distributed tracing, message queues, and more operational overhead.
+I toyed briefly with the idea of splitting everything into microservices.
+One service for validation, another for upload orchestration, and yet another for metadata logging—but that would introduce distributed tracing, message queues, and more operational overhead.
 For now, I chose a middle path: offload the heavy lifting to S3 while maintaining a clear, event-driven pattern.

 <div align="center">
     <figure>